Ernazarov v. Kyrgyzstan

-Rahmanberdi Ernazarov was arrested in November 2005 and charged with the serious sexual offense of forced sodomy.
+Rahmanberdi Enazarov was arrested in November 2005 and charged with the serious sexual offense of forced sodomy.
 Despite an order that he should be transferred to a detention facility, he was held in a police cell with six other men who subjected him to constant abuse.
 The police did nothing to protect him.
 Two weeks later he was found in the cell with missing teeth and cuts on his neck, bleeding to death.
 He died shortly afterwards.
 The police claim that the death was a suicide.
 The authorities failed to protect a vulnerable prisoner, and there has never been a proper investigation so as to establish exactly how he died.

-Rahmanberdi Ernazarov was born in 1961 in the Osh Province of Kyrgyzstan.
+Rahmanberdi Enazarov was born in 1961 in the Osh Province of Kyrgyzstan.
 Following his separation from his wife, he became involved with another woman, although this relationship then failed.
 In late 2005 he was visited at home by the father of this woman to discuss the breakdown of the relationship.
-The father then complained to the police that Ernazarov had attempted to extort money from him and had committed an act of forced sodomy upon him.
+The father then complained to the police that Enazarov had attempted to extort money from him and had committed an act of forced sodomy upon him.

-On November 4, 2005, Ernazarov was arrested by the police and detained at Osh police station.
+On November 4, 2005, Enazarov was arrested by the police and detained at Osh police station.
 He was kept in a police cell with six other men.
 After three days he was charged with an offense of forced sodomy.
 Despite an order that he should be moved to a pre-trial detention center, he was kept in police custody for a further two weeks.

-The police informed the family lawyer that Ernazarov was being constantly abused by the other men in the cell.
+The police informed the family lawyer that Enazarov was being constantly abused by the other men in the cell.
 Despite the fact that he was clearly a vulnerable prisoner, they did nothing to prevent the abuse.
 When his sisters visited the police station, they were told by the investigating officer in charge of the case that he was “better off dead”.

 The police conducted a perfunctory investigation into his death and concluded, in the face of evidence which suggested otherwise, that it was suicide.
 An independent evaluation of the autopsy report by Physicians for Human Rights indicated that it was impossible to conclude that his death was suicide, and that several injuries detailed in the report were very unusual for a suicide and could indicate that he was trying to defend himself.
 The police failed to carry out even the most rudimentary investigatory measures, in that they failed to seize important evidence, question key witnesses, undertake a proper autopsy, or investigate the circumstances by which a vulnerable prisoner was detained in such a way.